jddamore/ccda-samples/README.md

 # Contact

-For questions on this repository or the research study, please contact jdamore at diameterhealth.com (github:jddamore)
+For questions on this repository or the research study, please contact johnd at moreinformatics.com (github:jddamore)